Chapter 1:

 ◇◇◇◇

 The Sephis never made noise until they wanted to.
-That was the problem.
-You could walk half a mile without a sound, then suddenly the fog would twist, and something would come crawling out of it.
+That was the worst part.
+You could walk half a mile in peace, then the fog twisted and something crawled out.

-My stomach churned, not from dread, but from Kaguya’s so-called Ultra Sephis Ender Max 3000.
+My stomach churned.
+Not from dread, but from Kaguya's Ultra Sephis Ender Max 3000.

-“If I collapse,” I muttered into my mask, “it will not be the monsters that killed me.”
+"If I collapse," I muttered, "it will not be the monsters that killed me."

 The fog stirred.
-A shape pushed forward, dripping black ichor that hissed as it hit the stones.
-Its body twitched with an unnatural rhythm, like a disease forced into flesh.
+A shape lurched forward, dripping black ichor that hissed against the stones.

-The Sephis lunged, and its jaws clamped down on my forearm.
-The grenade went with it, my entire arm ripped away in one violent snap.
+The Sephis lunged, jaws clamping down on my arm.
+The grenade went with it.
+My arm tore away in one snap.

 ◇◇◇◇